** Zopa review updated December 24th, 2020 **

 Zopa is very simple to use as lenders choose from two products with different risks.

-I was surprised to see Zopa announce it would be discontinuing its instant Access and Classic accounts in December of 2017 and replacing them with the non-Safeguarded Core account.
-Zopa has always been heralded for being one of the safest peer to peer lending options.
-The future removal of the Safeguard Fund is a bold decision that could make Zopa too risky an investment proposition.
-Since I use the higher return paying Plus account that has no Safeguard protection, this change doesn’t affect me directly although I am keeping a close eye on Zopa for further changes.
+I was surprised to see Zopa discontinue its legacy instant Access and Classic accounts and replace them with the non-Safeguarded Core account.
+Zopa has always been heralded for being one of the safer peer to peer lending options.

-Zopa is a peer to peer lending company where lenders loan money directly to unsecured consumer loan borrowers via two products, Core and Plus.
+Zopa is a UK based peer to peer lending company that has lent over £5bn since 2005.
+Zopa facilitates investors lending money to unsecured consumer loan borrowers via two products, Core and Plus.
 Borrowers can take loans for up to five years.
 Lenders funds are either split into £10 parts and spread across at least 100 loans (Core product), or lent to a “sensible” amount of borrowers in the Plus product.
 The three different products offer different return rates due to the varying levels of risk, exit availability and fees.

 Hands-off reinvestment of interest and capital repayments happens by a click of a mouse button, so there’s no need to spend time watching your account.